DanOakStats/DanOakStats/README.md

 I'm passionate about **statistics applied to sports**.
 My work focuses on using data to uncover insights and tell stories within the world of sports analytics.

 ### 🔭 I’m currently working on
+- Building a comprehensive [blog](https://datum.bearblog.dev/) on **applied sports statistics**.
 - Ranking and rating methods for sports teams and players.
-- Building a comprehensive [blog](https://datum.bearblog.dev/) on **applied sports statistics**.
 - Developing open-source tools for sports data analysis.

 ### 🌱 I’m currently learning
 - Advanced techniques in **machine learning** and **data visualization**.
 - Expanding my knowledge of **R** and **Python** for statistical analysis.
+- Rust 🦀

 ### 👯 I’m looking to collaborate on
 - Sports analytics projects that leverage **data science** and **machine learning**.